Ayuzerak/Rikaiedgehtml/README.md

 # Rikaiedgehtml
-A port of rikaikun for edge.
+A port of rikaikun for edgeHtml.
 Translate Japanese by hovering over words.